Cheap Flights, Hotels, Tours, Cruises and Holidays

 Day 6

 On the banks of the South Island’s biggest lake, Te Anau turns on the sunrise charms.
 Enjoy a morning stroll before swapping the forested slopes of Fiordland for the rolling green hills of the Edinburgh of the South.
 Welcome to Dunedin, a beguiling union of both Māori and Scottish heritage (it was colonised by Scots in the 19th century).
 While away the afternoon in atmospheric art-lined alleys or sipping a lager or two in Speights Brewery (a national institution), or visit grand Larnach Castle, the only one of its kind in the country.
-You could venture further afield to discover the wildlife that thrives in this pretty pocket of the country – fur seals, anyone?
+You could venture further afield to discover the wildlife that thrives in this pretty pocket of the country – albatrosses, anyone?
+(All own expense).

 Day 7